lemire/FrameOfReference/README.md

 ##  Usage:

+To run a simple benchmark, do

      make
-     ./test somevectorfile
+     ./test sampledata.txt

-where somevectorfile is a text data file with one integer per line.
+where sampledata.txt is a text data file with one integer per line.

 For a parallelized version, type

      make testmp
-     ./testmp somevectorfile
+     ./testmp sampledata.txt

+This requires OpenMP support however.

 ## Requirements: